-Have you ever been distracted by your fresh manicure and suddenly notice the pool of nail polish oozing out of your bottle onto the table?
+Have you ever been distracted by your fresh manicure and suddenly notice the pool to Remove Stubborn Nail Polish oozing out of your bottle onto the table?
 While frantically attempting to wipe it away, you end up making a mess on the table and ruin your manicure.
 But you don’t have to worry; getting rid of nail polish stains is easier than you think.

 How to get nail polish off wood?